HIDGlobalDocs/style-guide/docs/a-to-z/l/line-of-business.md

 # line of business, line-of-business

 Lowercase.
 Don’t hyphenate as a noun.
 Always hyphenate as an adjective.
-Don’t abbreviate as *LOB.*
+Don’t abbreviate as *LOB*.

 ## Examples